Contents

 • 300+ native integrations, including all major UK marketplaces

-• Built-in SLA countdown timers for Amazon’s 24-hour response deadline and eBay resolution timelines
+• Built-in SLA countdown timers for Amazon’s 24-hour deadline and eBay resolution timelines

 • AI Agent automates up to 65% of routine support queries across all channels